igwgames/nes-test/README.md

 ./nes-test-win ./examples
 ```

-Note that this will create a `./nes-test-temp` folder in the same folder as the binary.
-This is needed to store lua files that
-Mesen runs.
-They are automatically cleaned up as soon as the test run is complete.

 ### Special notes for linux

 This program will work as expected with linux, however Mesen has a few special requirements to get it going.
 Namely, you'll need the